 Described by Normandie Tourismeas “countryside by the sea”, Trouville sur Mer features a wonderful combination of art, beaches, and Belle Époque charm, making for an ideal family destination.
 On the other side, its decadent neighbor attracts visitors with its glamorous atmosphere and fancy events.
 Deauville is home to the American Film Festival and Deauville-La Touques Racecourse, being widely famous for its distinguished horse culture.

-You cannot say you’ve got a true taste of Normandy until you have visited the picturesque villages, farmhouses, and orchards dotted along its famous Route du Cidre.
-The experience is truly amazing and consists of an epicurean journey through the region’s best cider and calvados producers.
+You cannot say you’ve got a true taste of Normandy until you have visited the picturesque villages, farmhouses, and orchards dotted along its famous Cider Route.
+The experience is truly amazing and consists of an epicurean journey through the scenic countryside of Pays d’Auge, with its delightful little villages and esteemed cider & calvados producers.

 Stretching along the English Channel, the beaches of Utah, Omaha, Juno, Gold, and Sword, along with the nearby cities comprise an area of extraordinary importance in the history of France and continental Europe.
 The area consists of almost 50 miles of French coastline peppered with magnificent museums, monuments, and cemeteries.